jriebe7/deep-learning-challenge/README.md

 The purpose of this anaylis is to look at data provided which contains more than 34,000 organizations that have received funding from Alphabet Soup over the years and to determine if a binary classifier is a viable option that can predict whether applicants will be successful if funded by Alphabet Soup.

 ## Results:
+After running multiple variants of the model, the final version I ran was able to predict with ~73% accurracy

 ![App Screenshot](https://github.com/jriebe7/deep-learning-challenge/blob/main/model_final.JPG)
 ![App Screenshot](https://github.com/jriebe7/deep-learning-challenge/blob/main/model_accuracy.JPG)